HOW IT WORKS

 Our master trainer Richard is deaf/hard of hearing.
 Richard teaches all our Level 2 Courses and some Level 1.

 Stephanie is a hearing teacher and mostly teaches on our Level 1 course.
-Steph is Richard's partner and so has lots of stories and a good understanding of deaf issues.
-She is studying her Level 3 and hopes to go on to become an interpreter.
+Steph is Richard's partner and so has a good understanding of deaf issues.
+She is studying her Level 4 and hopes to go on to become an interpreter.
+Our team is ever-expanding including many hard of hearing or profoundly deaf staff members, so do check out more information on out British Sign Language team on the about us page here